krishnalath99/Case_Study--Ecommerce-Appliction/README.md

 ###To Run This Project:

--- Go To the "Creating Database, Tables and Inserting Some Records.sql" file and execute all the queries in the file.
+-- Go To the "Creating Database, Tables and Inserting Values.sql" file and execute all the queries in the file.

 -- Now, go to the "DBPropertyUtil.py" file in the "UTIL" folder and change the host , user, password (and if needed the database name) as per your MySQL.